DouglasMagno/scrap-produtos/README.md

 # Scrap produtos

-Web scraping bot that seeks data from the Americanas or Magalu ecommerce.
+Web scraping bot that seeks data from the Americanas ecommerce.

 # Requirements